-Muine Bheag has a distinctive sense of place and character derived from a variety of elements including the River Barrow and canal, a grid street pattern, a picturesque landscape and setting, buildings of historical and architectural significance and a range of uses and activities.
+Tullow also has a distinctive sense of place derived from a variety of elements including the River Slaney, its importance as a market and agricultural town serving an extensive hinterland which extends into both County's Wicklow and Kildare.
+The town also has an extensive history with several buildings of historical and architectural significance and a range of uses and activities.

-The visual qualities of Muine Bheag define the towns unique identity and sense of place.
-The principal visual element to the town is the Main Street / Market Square.
-This space extends from the Fairgreen to Market Square and includes a series of nodes or focal points and landmark buildings such as the Credit Union and St. Andrews Church.
+The visual qualities of Tullow define the town's unique identity and sense of place.
+The principal visual element to the town is Market Square.
+This space extends from the north of Bridge Street to the Dublin Road at the top of the town and its main focal point and landmark being Fr.
+John Murphy Memorial Statue in the Square.